shopping cart 0

 Thickness impacts the feel and support of the mattress:

-• A thicker mattress (10-14 inches): Offers enhanced cushioning and deeper comfort layers, which can be especially beneficial for side sleepers, or those with higher body weight.
-The additional depth can help prevent pressure points, and provide more substantial support.
+• Thicker mattress (10-14 inches): Enhanced cushioning and deeper comfort layers, beneficial for side sleepers or those with higher body weight.

 Consider a Mattress Topper for Customization

 A mattress topper can add an extra layer of comfort and customization.
-Whether you need to adjust the firmness level, or add a bit more cushioning, a topper can be a cost-effective way to enhance your sleep experience without the need for a new mattress.
+It can adjust firmness and add cushioning, enhancing your sleep experience without purchasing a new mattress.

 Additional Considerations